Skip navigation.

 Fuzzy Believer

 The growing number of publicly available information sources makes it impossible for individuals to keep track of all the various opinions on one topic.
-The goal of our fuzzy believer system presented in this paper is to extract and analyze statements of opinion from newspaper articles.
+The goal of our fuzzy believer project is to extract and analyze statements of opinion from newspaper articles.

 Beliefs are modeled using a fuzzy-theoretic approach applied after NLP-based information extraction.
 A fuzzy believer models a human agent, deciding what statements to believe or reject based on different, configurable strategies.